Higher symmetries of the conformal powers of the Laplacian on conformally flat manifolds: The main theorems

->From \cite{Boe-Coll} (interpreted using the ideas of \cite{ER}) we have the following. \begin{proposition} For each pair $(p,r)$, of non-negative integers, there is a conformally invariant operator
+From the partial classification of conformally invariant operators given in \cite{ES} (which uses heavily the algebraic results of \cite{Boe-Coll}) one easily extracts the following result. \begin{proposition} For each pair $(p,r)$, of non-negative integers, there is a conformally invariant operator

-where ``$lot$'' denotes lower order terms. \end{proposition} In fact there is a larger class of similar operators, but we shall not need the even order analogues of the operators above for our current discusssion.
+where ``$lot$'' denotes lower order terms. \end{proposition} In fact there is a larger class of similar operators, but we shall not need the even order analogues of the operators above for our current discussion.
 An algorithm for generating explicit formulae for these operators is given in \cite{GoQJM} (in dimension four but same formulae hold in all dimensions \cite{Gothesis}, see also \cite{CSS3,CaldSou}).
 The lower order terms are given by Ricci curvature and its derivatives; in particular on $\mathbb{E}^{s,s'}$ we recover the operator of \nn{ck}.
 On any manifold we shall term $\ph$ in the kernel of \nn{1BGG} a {\em (generalised) conformal (Killing) tensor}.
+(The terminology generalised conformal Killing tensor was introduced in \cite{EaLeLap2} for solutions of \nn{1BGG} in the case $p =3 $.
+We use the same terminology for solutions of \nn{1BGG} in the general case.)

 By construction the GJMS operator $P_k$ is conformally invariant \cite{GJMS}.
-This means that it is a natural operator on pseudo-Riemannian manifolds $M$ that descends to a well defined differential operator on densities on conformal manifolds.
+This means that it is a natural operator on pseudo-Riemannian manifolds $M$ that descends to a well defined differential operator on conformal structures,

 Recall that we say $(M,g)$ is {\em locally conformally flat}, if locally there is a metric $\widehat{g}$, conformally related to $g$, so that on this neighbourhood $(M,\widehat{g})$ is isometric to $\E^{s,s'}$.
 If $(M,g)$ is locally conformally flat then in all dimensions $n\geq 3$ the operators $P_k$ exist for every $k \geq 1$.

 \begin{definition} Let us fix a conformal manifold $(M,c)$.
 Suppose that $(S,S')$ is a pair of differential operators on the given conformal manifold $(M,c)$.
 If locally (i.e. in contractable neighbourhoods) on $(M,c)$ we have agreement of the compositions as follows as operators on $\ce[k-\frac{n}{2}]$, then we shall say that $(S,S')$ is a conformal symmetry (pair) of $P_k$ on $(M,c)$. \end{definition} Note that the definition does not require/impose naturality properties of the pair $(S,S')$.
 They are simply required to be well defined differential operators on the given $(M,c)$.